pixu1980/dout-dev/data/posts/2022-03-24-welcome-to-dout-dev.md

 description: Welcome to dout.dev
 ---

-## Welcome to dout.dev

-Hi, i'm Emiliano "Pixu" Pisu.
+Hi, I'm Emiliano "Pixu" Pisu.

 I'm a "vintage" developer who loves to code and to share ideas, thoughts, knowledge.